BIBSYSDEV/nva-brage-migration/README.md

 .jar file has to be placed into the root directory, and we have to specify directory with .zip bundles

+Have to specify location with your JRE since default java JRE is Java 8

 ```shell
 /etc/alternatives/jre_11/bin/java -jar nva-brage-migration-1.1-all.jar -c NVE -a -D /brage/nve/app/export
 ```